-- 1. At the time of application to the Traditional MSW program, the student's transcript will be reviewed for potential eligibility to receive credit by examination for one or more of the selected MSW Foundation Year courses.
-Selected undergraduate courses in which the student received a grade of C+, C, or C- that align with the selected MSW Foundation Year courses will be deemed as meeting the eligibility criteria for the option to test out. - 2.
+- At the time of application to the Traditional MSW program, the student's transcript will be reviewed for potential eligibility to receive credit by examination for one or more of the selected MSW Foundation Year courses.
+Selected undergraduate courses that align with the selected MSW Foundation Year courses will be deemed as meeting the eligibility criteria for the option to test out. - 2.
 Students will be notified of the courses that meet the eligibility criteria and the specific examination date(s), time(s), and location(s) in their initial MSW program acceptance letter.
 Students will be provided with reading lists and course objectives to help them prepare for the exams.
 Students are encouraged to review the suggested reading list before taking the test. - 3.
 Students who choose to take one or more of the examinations will communicate a "notice of intent to test" to the MSW Program Director, preferably in writing via the email address provided in the admissions packet, by the appropriate deadline (see "MSW Program Options and Deadlines for Course Waiver Consideration").
 Requests to take an examination received after the specified deadline will not be considered or honored. - 4.
 Tests will be administered no later than the appropriate deadline (see "MSW Program Options").
-Three test dates will be offered on campus for each examination period.
+Test dates will usually be offered on campus for each examination period.
 There is no charge for on campus examinations. - 5.
 Students who are unable to take the examinations on campus semesters must notify the MSW Program Direct in his or her "notice of intent to test."
 The student may arrange to take the exam at an off campus location with a test proctor approved by the UNCP MSW Department.
 The student will be responsible for any costs associated with this. - 6.
 Students will be notified in writing of their test results within one week from the date of the test.
 If a student takes any or all of the exams and scores a grade of 80% or higher, he or she will be awarded a "course waiver by examination" and will not be required to enroll in the particular class for which the course waiver was given.
 A plan of study which indicates the specific selected courses that are to receive credit by exemption will be developed and provided to the student, student's advisor, and The Graduate School staff.
 The Graduate School will update the student's official graduate record accordingly.
-Course waivers that are granted through examination reduce the total number of hours a student needs to graduate.

-- 7. Students are only allowed to take each examination one time.
+Course waivers that are granted through examination reduce the total number of hours a student needs to graduate. - 7.
+Students are only allowed to take each examination one time.
 Students are not given the opportunity to review the examination after submission. - 8.
 Requests for accommodations on examinations must be pre-approved through the UNC Pembroke Accessibility Resource Center.
 For more information about the UNC Pembroke Accessibility Resource Center, call 910.521.6695 or email arc@uncp.edu. - 9.
 Only courses taken at a CSWE accredited BSW social work program prior to the official award date for the BSW degree will be considered for the purposes of this policy.

 Courses taken after the official award date of the BSW degree are not eligible for waiver consideration.
-Courses must have been taking within 5-years from the date of MSW program application to qualify for exemption and within 7-years from the date of MSW program application to qualify for the examination option. - 10.
-Students who meet application deadlines and are eligible to waive all five of the selected MSW Foundation Year courses via exemption and/or examination will be eligible to begin in the summer semester and complete degree requirements in 18 months through the UNC Pembroke Department of Social Work MSW Fast Track Program.
+Courses must have been taken within 5-years from the date of MSW program application to qualify for exemption and examination.

-III.
+II.
 MSW Program Options and Deadlines for Course Waiver Consideration